 A copy of the local rules was on display near each x-ray machine observed and appropriate staff had signed to confirm that they had read and understood these.

-The dental team demonstrated sound knowledge of radiology and radiation safety including the local rules and associated practice.
+The practice manager advised that the dental team demonstrated sound knowledge of radiology and radiation safety including the local rules and associated practice.

-Quality assurance systems and processes were in place to ensure that all matters relating to xrays reflect legislation and best practice guidance.
+Quality assurance systems and processes were in place to ensure that all matters relating to x-rays reflect legislation and best practice guidance.

 It was evidenced that all measures are taken to optimise radiation dose exposure.
 This included the use of rectangular collimation, x-ray audits and digital x-ray processing.

-The radiology and radiation safety arrangements evidenced that procedures are in place to ensure that appropriate x-rays are taken safely.
+As a result of the action taken following the inspection, it was determined that procedures are in place to ensure that appropriate x-rays are taken safely.